revan730/clipper-test/README.md

 # clipper-test
-Testing if CI pipeline still works
+Testing if CI pipeline still works, now it should